 St. Mary’s University is committed to upholding the values of our Catholic identity and Marianist charism.
-Leading among these values are the embrace of unity in diversity, the importance of family, and care for those who are vulnerable.
+Leading among these values is the embrace of unity in diversity, the importance of family, and care for those who are vulnerable.
 One of the many manifestations of living these values lies in the University’s care for and support of our undocumented students.

 Students who are undocumented are called DREAMers, many of whom who have lived in the United States most of their lives.
 Some DREAMers currently have temporary relief through the Deferred Action for Childhood Arrivals program (DACA), an executive order put in place by President Obama in June 2012, which allows them to apply for a social security number and provides employment authorization, granting two-year renewable stays of action.
 It does not provide permanent residency or a path to citizenship.

 U.S. Attorney General Jeff Sessions announced on Sept.
 5, 2017, that DACA is being rescinded; this leaves Congress with the challenge of finding a solution to the more than 800,000 DACA recipients in the United States whose temporary relief will be compromised.

 In the document issued by the United States Conference of Catholic Bishops, in response to the announcement on Tuesday, we read:

 “The Catholic Church has long watched with pride and admiration as DACA youth live out their daily lives with hope and a determination to flourish and contribute to society: continuing to work and provide for their families, continuing to serve in the military, and continuing to receive an education.
 Now, after months of anxiety and fear about their futures, these brave young people face deportation.
 This decision is unacceptable and does not reflect who we are as Americans.